ZetaCrush/CXcompress/README.md

 This compression library is built to be used before the very popular zstd created by Yann Collet at Meta.
 CXcompress can also be used as a preprocessing step for other compressors like zlib and lzma

+# Algorithm
+This is a dictionary compression algorithm; words are replaced with combinations of letters.
+Differing from other algorithms, the order of the letter symbols in the dictionary are determined by their frequency in text.
+A pre-determined order is used to save processing time.

 # Usage (supports MacOS/Linux)
 ### Compilation
 ```